rchovatiya88/DemoTest/README.md

             });
           });

-   ⋅⋅B) Make a new file called - conf.js
+   B) Make a new file called - conf.js
        Inside the file copy and paste the following

            exports.config = {